Regularities for solutions to the $L_p$ dual Minkowski problem for unbounded closed sets: Abstract

 \section{Abstract}

-Recently, the dual Minkowski problem for unbounded closed convex sets in a pointed closed convex cone was proposed and a weak solution to the corresponding Monge-Amp\`ere equation is provided.
-In this paper, we consider the regularities of solutions to this problem.
-More generally, we consider the $L_p$ dual Minkowski problem for unbounded closed convex sets which amounts to solving a Dirichlet problem for a class of Monge-Amp\`ere type equations.
-Our main purpose is to show the existence, regularity and uniqueness of solution to this problem in case $p\geq 1$ by studying variational properties for a family of Monge-Amp\`ere functinals.
-We also discuss the existence and optimal global H\"older regularity in case $p<1$ and $q\geq n$.
+Recently, the $L_p$ dual Minkowski problem for unbounded closed convex sets in a pointed closed convex cone was proposed and a weak solution to this problem was provided.
+In smooth setting, this problem is equivalent to solving the Dirichlet problem for a class of Monge-Amp\`ere type equations.

+In this paper, we show the existence, regularity and uniqueness of solutions to this Monge-Amp\`ere type equation in the case $p\geq 1$ by studying variational properties for a family of Monge-Amp\`ere functionals.
+Moreover, the existence and optimal global H\"older regularity in the case $p<1$ and $q\geq n$ is also be discussed.